-On April 11th, 2016, Stanford University Professor Ban Wang conducted a lecture entitled “Love and Passion in Chinese Film” at the College of William & Mary.
+On April 11th, 2016, Stanford University Professor Ban Wang conducted a lecture entitled “Love and Passion in Chinese Film” at William & Mary.
 Wang was invited to speak by the William & Mary Confucius Institute as part of the Distinguished Scholar Lecture Series, which aims to invite one eminent and nationally acclaimed expert in various fields of Chinese Studies to campus each year.
 The Scholar is encouraged to interact with faculty, staff and students and enhance campus knowledge about China and Chinese culture.

 Professor Wang currently holds the title of the William Haas Professor in Chinese Studies in East Asian Languages and Comparative Literature at Stanford University.
 Before that, he served as the Yangtze River Scholar at East China Normal University from 2010-2013.
 Over the course of his career, Prof. Wang has written and edited many books on Chinese culture and art, specifically concerning the intersections between east-west cultural relations, aesthetics, cinema, and international politics.